 5. Equity Isn’t Money In The Bank!

 Divorces are complicated.
 You are going to want to have a team of experts working with you and for you.
-That starts with an experienced Divorce Attorney who knows the laws of your state and how to use them to benefit you.
+That starts with an experienced Divorce Attorney from a reliable firm like Jimeno & Gray company who knows the laws of your state and how to use them to benefit you.
 You may also need a real estate professional, an appraiser and a financial advisor.
 To win a fair settlement in a divorce, you need expert help on your side!